equalizedigital/accessibility-checker/readme.txt

 == Changelog ==

-= 1.15.0 =
+= 1.14.2 =
+* Enhancement: Reduce false positives for underlined text check
 * Fixed: Frontend highlighter could not be moved to the right side of the window on mobile
-* Enhancement: Reduce false positives for underlined text check
+* Fixed: Issue where ignores were not being saved and failing silently

 = 1.14.1 =
 * Fixed: Prevent settings page layout issue